 The emergence of alternative legal solutions

-Until very recently, clients with a legal issue or matter could either send it to a traditional law firm or handle it in-house.
-Today, clients have a lot more choice.
+Until very recently, customers with a legal issue or matter could either send it to a traditional law firm or handle it in-house.
+Today, customers have a lot more choice.

 Globalisation, rapid advancements in technology, and economic pressures (internal and external) are driving GCs to expect more from their external advisors.
 This has created opportunities for new entrants - such as alternative legal service providers - to enter the fray and act as a disruptive force in an environment that has traditionally been dominated by law firms (big, medium or small).